EC-Council · ECDE

 Compared to broader security credentials such as CompTIA Security+ or even CEH, E|CDE is deliberately narrow and applied, making it a strong differentiator for professionals who want to demonstrate pipeline-specific security engineering skills to employers adopting DevSecOps practices.
 The certification's hands-on lab focus on both AWS and Azure cloud environments also complements cloud platform certifications and makes the credential appealing to organizations undergoing cloud-native transformation.
 Annual continuing education requirements ensure the credential stays current as the tooling landscape evolves.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 609 questions.

 Explanation